 15. Forgetting to Document

-Many experienced watchers forget to keep records of their observations.
-Documenting arrival dates, species, behaviors, and patterns can help you better understand and predict hummingbird activity in your area.
-Consider joining citizen science projects to share your observations with researchers.
+Most seasoned observers tend to not document their findings.
+Noting the arrival dates, species, behaviors, and patterns can help you understand and anticipate the activity of hummingbirds in your region.
+Think about participating in citizen science projects to send your findings to scientists.